 Become a Facebook fan of Fabrica de San Pedro and receive their latest news by clicking here!

 The collection of gorgeous kimonos, obis, and various designs belong to Minoru Kobayashi, a Japanese resident of Uruapan.
-The collection was passed down to Señor Kobayashi from female members of his family.
+The collection was passed down to Señor Kobayashi from the female members of his family.
 The earliest designs are over 100 years old.
 My 8-year-old son entertained himself by running around and reading all the dates on the placards.
 He is a number’s man :-)

 I was in awe of the beauty of these Japanese garments.
 I would happily wear a few myself, in a cooler climate of course ;-) I learned that kimonos can be worn on many occasions but that the obi, (the fabric piece that is placed around the waist and tied in the back), is what really makes the dress shine or not.
 There are obis for all occasions.
 Some obis are strictly formal for parties and other fancy events.
 Obis can be tied in the back as a large bow or used as a little backpack of sorts for carrying various things.